simmel-project/simmel-scripts/README.md

 You will want `build-simmel/firmware.uf2`.
 If you're debugging, you'll also want `build-simmel/firmware.elf`.

-Initial programming needs a build of openocd in order to update the `MBR`, which is a Nordic-specific construct.
-On Simmel, the `MBR` is located at `0x7f000`.
+Initial programming needs a build of openocd in order to update the bootloader settings.
+These live at address `0x7f000`, and are part of the bootloader program.
+These may be revised at a later date, because this settings field is mostly useful for updating the SoftDevice that resides at the beginning of flash.

 1. Attach openocd using `./swd` and then telnet to localhost:4444
 2. Run `nrf51 mass_erase`